LAK-lady/LakeLegacyNP/README.md

 a model is saved in the Cleaned_data folder.

 ## 4. Products
-Any products, including printouts (as html or pdf), tables, and figures, and code used to generate products for the manuscript is saved in the Products folder.
+Any products, including printouts (as html or pdf), tables, and figures used to generate products for the manuscript is saved in the Products folder.